 Overall, the Tri-States Monument is a quirky little spot that’s fun to check out when exploring the area around Port Jervis, New York.
 While I wouldn’t go far out of my way to visit it, if you are near the city or looking for a quick stop while traveling on I-84, it’s a fun spot to stop for a few minutes.

 Looking for more places to visit nearby?
-Check out Minisink Battleground Park, the Roebling Delaware Aqueduct, and Horseshoe Mine Falls.
+Check out Minisink Battleground Park, the Roebling Delaware Aqueduct, and the Mongaup River Trail.
 There are also a lot of great things to do in the Poconos on the PA side of the river.